moosepod/moosezmachine/README.md

 The zcode itself is handled by zmachine.interpreter.ZMachine.
 Story data is loaded into the interpreter by setting raw_data -- note this will throw an exception if the data is too short.

+A wrapper object, memory.Memory, is used to intermediate the raw data.
+This makes it easy to pull out the various ZCode data types (address, single-byte integer, etc)

 When zmachine.raw_data is set, zmachine.header is set as well.
 This object provides convienence methods for the accessing the header data.

 ## Scripts